calmm-js/documentation/introduction-to-calmm.md

 Atoms take care of serializing access to their contents.
 They are created by giving some initial contents.
 Atoms then allow the contents to be shared, dependent upon and modified.
-In the context of Calm^2, the contents of atoms hold the state of the UI and the contents are modified using operations from a meta object.
+In the context of Calm^2, the contents of atoms hold the state of the UI and the contents are modified using operations from meta objects.

 Atoms can be created in a variety of ways and with a variety of properties, such as undo-redo capability or local storage persistence or both, and then passed to